 The loads to which a building may be subjected are dead, live, wind, snow and earthquake loads.
-Further information on building loads can be found in AS 1170.1.
+Further information on building loads can be found in AS 1170.1 or AS/NZS 1170.1.

 In Queensland delete definition of primary building element and replace with the following: